 You are here

-Graduate students who anticipate receiving their master’s or doctorate degree in December 2013 are invited to participate in the fall commencement ceremony on Friday, December 13, 2013 in Mitrani Hall, Haas Center for the Arts.
+Graduate students who anticipate receiving their master’s or doctorate degree in May 2014 are invited to participate in the spring commencement ceremony on Friday, May 9, 2014 in Mitrani Hall, Haas Center for the Arts.

 The following information outlines the ceremony, university policies concerning granting your degree, and frequently asked questions.
 Participation in the ceremony does not constitute verification of graduation.
 A student must satisfactorily complete ALL requirements before a degree is awarded.
 Final grades are not complete by the time ceremonies are held; therefore, diplomas are mailed to the home address of graduating students several weeks after the ceremonies.